Do you want to change the author url slug and base in WordPress?

 To learn more about redirects, see our guide on how to set up redirects in WordPress.

-We hope this article helped you change author slug and base in WordPress.
-You may also want to see our list of most wanted WordPress tips, tricks, and hacks.
+We hope this article helped you change the author slug and base in WordPress.
+You may also want to see our guide on how to choose the best domain registrar or our expert picks for the best free author bio box plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.